 under Art.
 1000, para.
-4(3) of the Public Offering of Securities Act (POSA) and Art.
-33, para.
-1(3) of Ordinance No 2 of the Financial Supervision Commission on the prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market and on disclosure of information by the public companies and the other issuers of securities
+4(3) with relation to Art.
+1000, Para.
+7 of the Public Offering of Securities Act (POSA) and Art.
+33a, para.
+2 of Ordinance No 2 of the Financial Supervision Commission on the prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market and on disclosure of information

-The undersigned Vassil Christov Christov, Chief Executive Officer and Chairman of the Managing Board of First Investment Bank AD, Dimitar Kostov Kostov, Executive Director and Member of the Managing Board of First Investment Bank AD, and Jivko Ivanov Todorov, Chief Financial Officer and Member of the Managing Board of First Investment Bank AD, hereby declare that to the best of our knowledge:
+The undersigned, Vassil Christov Christov, Chief Executive Officer and Chair of the Managing Board of First Investment Bank AD, Maya Ivanova Oyfalosh, Executive Director and member of the Managing Board of First Investment Bank AD, and Jivko Ivanov Todorov, Chief Financial Officer and member of the Managing Board of First Investment Bank AD, hereby declare that to the best of our knowledge:

-- the financial statements (non-consolidated) of First Investment Bank AD as at 31 March 2016, prepared in accordance with the applicable accounting standards, give a true and fair view of the assets and liabilities, financial position and profit of First Investment Bank AD; - the interim report on the activities of First Investment Bank AD as at 31 March 2016 contains a fair review of the information under Art.
+- the financial statements (unconsolidated) of First Investment Bank AD as at 31 March 2017, prepared in accordance with the applicable accounting standards, give a true and fair view of the assets and liabilities, financial position and profit of First Investment Bank AD and the consolidated entities; - the interim report on the activities of First Investment Bank AD as at 31 March 2017 contains a fair review of the information under Art.
 1000, para.
 4(2) of the Public Offering of Securities Act.

-(signed) (signed)
+(signed)

+Vassil Christov

-Vassil Christov Chief Executive Officer Chairman of the MB
+Chief Executive Officer

+MB Chair